 When to Visit Switzerland

 The best time to travel to Switzerland depends entirely on what you want to do here.
 If you want to be outside for any reason other than skiing, visit between June-August.
 Ski season lasts half the year, but the best snow can be found in January and February.
 Switzerland can be wet year round, but unless you’re prepared to go inside at a moment’s notice, visiting outside of the months I’ve just mentioned can be a risky proposition for your Switzerland vacation itinerary.
+And how long do you need in Switzerland?
+Well, continue reading and I’ll address that.

 Where to Stay in Switzerland